• Own Voice

 Charles Officer

 Actor, writer and filmmaker Officer’s first feature, Nurse.Fighter.Boy, was nominated for 10 Genies, winning one.
 Officer also directed the docs Mighty Jerome, The Skin We're In, Unarmed Verses, and Invisible Essence: The Little Prince, as well as the feature Akilla's Escape, which won five CSAs.
-He has recently directed episodes of Coroner, and executive produced and co-directed The Porter.
-He’s also the executive producer of the upcoming docs The Art of Dance and Emmanuel.
+He directed episodes of Coroner, and executive produced and co-directed The Porter, which was nominated for an Emmy.
+Officer passed away in 2023.
+He changed the Canadian film and television landscape with his fierce dedication to portraying Black perspectives and experiences, and is greatly missed.

 Writer